twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 ![Mockup of the rating prompt for rating notes.
 It reads: ”Is this note helpful?”
 And presents three options: Yes, Somewhat, or No](../images/helpful-ranking.png)

-When rating notes, contributors answer the question “Is this note helpful?”
+When rating notes, contributors answer the question “Is this note helpful?”.
 Answers to that question are then used to rank notes.
 When Community Notes (formerly called Birdwatch) launched in January 2021, people could answer “yes” or “no” to that question.
-An update on June 30, 2021, allows people to choose between “yes,” “somewhat” and “no.” We map these responses to continuous values from 0.0 to 1.0, hereafter referred to as “helpful scores”:
+An update on June 30, 2021 allows people to choose between “yes,” “somewhat” and “no.” We map these responses to continuous values from 0.0 to 1.0, hereafter referred to as “helpful scores”:

 - `Yes` maps to `1.0`
 - `Somewhat` maps to `0.5`.